Skip to content

 Override: Set to empty string to disable label requirement

-9. Docker Build (Push Events Only)
+10. Docker Build (Merge Commits Only)

-Purpose: Build and scan Docker image
+Purpose: Build and scan Docker image for deployment

 Vulnerability Thresholds: - CRITICAL: Fail build - HIGH: Fail build - MEDIUM: Report but pass - LOW: Report but pass